realbigplugins/client-dash/src/readme.txt

 7. Client Dash has a few addons available, and many more to come!

 == Changelog ==

+= 1.6.7 =
+* Very minor bug fixes.
+* Testing in the WordPress 4.1 environment.

 = 1.6.6 =
 * Allowed the Links menu item to be available in Client Dash only when the link manager functionality is enabled.